Enroll in Your Real Estate License Classes Today

 Requirements to Becoming a Real Estate Agent

-If you are looking to get a license in a state you currently do not live in, you should still be able to take the state exam but will need to undergo a more intensive application process.
-Check with that state’s real estate regulatory agency for their particular procedures.
+If you are looking to get a license in a state you currently do not live in, you will be able to take the state exam but will need to undergo a more intensive license application process.
+Some states do require you to be a resident of that state in order to obtain a license, so be sure to check with the appropriate state regulatory agency for their particular requirements.

 How to Become a Real Estate Agent